 The report provides an overview of remote sensing techniques and their maturity in assessing soils’ properties and degradation processes.
 The report also elaborates some practical examples where earth observation and soil information are linked and it gives a set of recommendations to further improve the use of Earth Observation for soil monitoring

 Sustainable soil management (task leader IUNG)

 The policy brief elaborates on the importance of soil sustainable management SSM for societal challenges and needs and to avoid soil degradation, and gives recommendations for the most important SSM and how they can be taken up in the policy agenda

-Soil quality in spatial planning (with and without background sections) (task leader Deltares)
+Soil quality in spatial planning (task leader Deltares)

 Integrated soil and land policy for Europe (task leader UFZ)

 This policy briefs gives and overview of the Soils4EU project and gives the key messages and recommendations for policy makers and calls for an integrated soil and land policy.